-Nevertheless, there is a much larger group of English learners who know they need to connect with people and find a team to help them obtain their English goal.
+Nevertheless, there is a much larger group of English learners and IT professionals who know they need to CONNECT with people and find a team to help them obtain their English Goal.

 Perhaps they join a Facebook or a WhatsApp group and start chatting with people, or they propose a language exchange to someone who is learning their native language.